 Welcome!
 We tackle a diverse blend of basic and applied research questions related to the trophic ecology of insects.
 As agroecologists, our goals are to address pest problems in crop production and provide management tools that reduce the environmental impact of agriculture.
 As basic ecologists, we seek to understand & predict some of the numerous ecological factors that control predator-prey dynamics.
-Based in beautiful Athens Georgia (check out our instagram feed for some views of the splendid Appalachian foothills), we combine field and lab-based experiments with on-farm sampling in collaboration with farmers to achieve a true systems approach to crop protection.
+We combine field and lab-based experiments, molecular tools, and on-farm sampling in collaboration with farmers to achieve a true systems approach to crop protection.

 Insect ecology art by Sabrina Judson (@prismatic_apothecary)

 Like many children from the Midwest, I come from farming families on both sides.
 My mother’s family managed pasture and grew soybeans and corn, alongside chickens and small herd of beef cattle in Northern Indiana.
 My father’s family raised chickens and national champion Berkshire pigs in Southern Indiana, and both families had large vegetable gardens that fed the family and supplemented their income as coal miners, loggers, telephone operators, and manufacturers.
 They sold meat and fresh fruits and vegetables to the local grocery store during summer to cover their winter food bills.
 Farming enabled my grandparents to achieve modest, comfortable livelihoods without college educations.
 Importantly, fresh, local food always abounded.